 Pumps and filters are manufactured to last for approximately eight years and may need to be replaced if the pond is converted back into a swimming pool.
 Algae will not cause any problems for your pool equipment.

-Pool to Pond is a part of Ku-ring-gai Council’s WildThings program, which also includes information on and support for native stingless bees in Ku-ring-gai.
+Please email us if you are a Ku-ring-gai resident wanting to find out more about converting your pool.
+Pool to Pond is a part of Ku-ring-gai Council’s WildThings program, which also includes our successful native bees program.

 Pool to Pond - Plants and Fish brochure - English language (pdf.
 1MB)

 Pool to Pond flyer-English language (pdf.
 318KB)

 Pool to Pond flyer-Chinese language (pdf.
 1MB)

 Watch a short YouTube video on successful pool to pond conversions